OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 Mon  4 Mar 00:35:39 WET 2024

 Minor changes to index.html (not visible yet).
 Cloud not linked to github, yet.
-Corrected some text.
+Corrected some text typos.

-Need to finish connections and create a mailserver(!)
+Need to finish connections and create a mailserver (for requests and messages - this is the one part of the website that is not functional).

 --snip--